halide/visual_debugger/README.md

 f.realize(buffers...);
 ```

-The visual debugger provides a `debug()` routine to a wrap `Func` in order to inspect intermediate computations:
+The visual debugger provides a `debug()` routine that wraps a `Func`, bringing in the interactive visual debugger:
 ```
 #include <debug-api.h>
 ...